-Jacob Rigney – So you get all their observations plus those the three standard field sobriety tests.
+Jacob Rigney – So you get all their observations plus those three standard field sobriety tests.
 Which are the horizontal gaze nystagmus that we already talked about, the nine step walk and turn, and the one leg stand.
 Each one of those tests is difficult.
 Each one of them, especially the two that aren’t the eye test, are difficult.
-And they’re trained to be looking for all the different ways you’ll fail it on.
-And then they note all those.
+And they’re trained to be looking for all the different ways you’ll fail.
+And they note all those.
 If they get failures on those tests, they can get a warrant and/or compel you to give a breath or blood test.
-And then from there you’ll get lab results back that will tell you whether or not a person was intoxicated, what was in their blood?
+And then from there you’ll get lab results back that will tell you whether or not a person was intoxicated and what was in their blood.

 Are blood tests admissible in court?

 Teri Ulm – Are the blood test admissible in court?

 Kassi Rigney – If the blood test was taken lawfully, then yeah.
 Absolutely.